Shuzhengz/TritonHacks-Python_Hard/README.md

   obtain depth information to distinguish between pictures of humans (the aliens are using them as face-covers) and real humans.
   You might also need to use NumPy’s segmentation tools to remove backgrounds to get the best result.

+## Requirements

+Requirement packages and dependencies are listed in `requirements.txt`

+To insall all requirements, navigate into the repository directory and enter `pip install -r requirements.txt` in the terminal